spectrochempy/spectrochempy/recipe/spectrochempy/conda-release.md

     Conda package for spectrochempy.
 ================================

 .condarc
 --------

-this content must be added in the `.condarc` configuration file in you $HOME directory:
+the content in the `.condarc` configuration file in you $HOME directory should be something like this before starting:

     channels:
       - conda-forge
       - spectrocat
       - cantera
-      - default
+      - defaults

+    ssl_verify: true
     anaconda_upload: false
+    channel_priority: strict

-Generate the yaml configutation file
+Generate the yaml configuration file
 ------------------------------------

 the meta.yaml was first generated from pypi (we do not need to redo it now because it has been modified since this time)